 Location.
-39° 22.003′ N, 120° 55.305′ W. Marker is near North Columbia, California, in Nevada County.
-Marker is on North Bloomfield Road.
+39° 21.502′ N, 120° 56.653′ W. Marker is near North Columbia, California, in Nevada County.
+Marker is at the intersection of Lake City Road and North Bloomfield Road on Lake City Road.
+Marker is located near Malakoff Diggins State Historic Park which is located 22 miles north of Nevada City off of State Highway 49.
 Touch for map.
-This marker is located in Malakoff Diggings State Historic Park on North Bloomfield Road about 1 mile Southwest of North Bloomfield.
 Marker is in this post office area: Nevada City CA 95959, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-North Bloomfield Mining and Gravel Company (approx. half a mile away); North Bloomfield School (approx. 0.9 miles away); St. Columncille's Church (approx. 0.9 miles away); Alvin Stevens Trivelpiece (approx. 1.1 miles away); Shoot (Chute) Hill (approx. 1.1 miles away); Malakoff Diggins Clampicnic Area Giant (approx. 1.2 miles away); Site of Lake City (approx. 1.3 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+North Bloomfield Drain Tunnel (approx. 1.3 miles away); Humbug Creek (approx. 1˝ miles away); North Bloomfield Mining and Gravel Company (approx. 1.8 miles away); North Bloomfield School (approx. 2.2 miles away); St. Columncille's Church (approx. 2.2 miles away); Alvin Stevens Trivelpiece (approx. Malakoff Diggins Clampicnic Area (approx. 2.4 miles away); Shoot (Chute) Hill (approx. 2˝ miles away).
 Touch for a list and map of all markers in North Columbia.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 22, 2011, by Barry Swackhamer of San Jose, California.
-This page has been viewed 1,060 times since then and 2 times this year.
-Photos: 1, 2. submitted on June 22, 2011, by Barry Swackhamer of San Jose, California.
-3. submitted on June 24, 2011, by Syd Whittle of El Dorado Hills, California.
-4. submitted on June 22, 2011, by Barry Swackhamer of San Jose, California.
-5. submitted on July 28, 2011, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+It was originally submitted on June 22, 2011, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 425 times since then and 36 times this year.
+Photos: 1, 2. submitted on June 22, 2011, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.